centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

   - Buffering timeout
     When this output is in an error state, Centreon Broker will wait a specified time before launching the failover.
-This is mainly useful if Centreon Broker should wait for another program to initialize before activating its failover.
+This is mainly useful if Centreon Broker should wait for another software to initialize before activating its failover.
 In all other cases, this parameter should not be used.
 Default is 0 seconds.

   - Filter category
     The categories of events accepted by this output.
 If left empty, no restriction on events accepted.
 If filled, only events of the given type will be processed.
-The exact best practices are output-specific:
+The exact best practices are output specific:

     1.  *BAM Reporting* should only accept *BAM* events.
     2.  *Dump Writer* should only accept *dumper* events.